What is the SEED Center?

-A FREE initiative of the American Association of Community Colleges and ecoAmerica, the Sustainability Education and Economic Development (SEED) Center aims to advance sustainability and clean technology education programs at community colleges by sharing innovative practices to help college administrators, faculty, and staff build the green economy.
-More than 470 community colleges are members of SEED, and more than 30 college presidents make up SEED’s Sustainability Task Force.
+A FREE initiative of the American Association of Community Colleges, the Sustainability Education, and Economic Development (SEED) Center aims to advance sustainability and clean technology education programs at community colleges by sharing innovative practices to help college administrators, faculty, and staff build the green economy.
+More than 480 community colleges are members of SEED, and more than 30 college presidents make up SEED’s Presidents Advisory Cabinet.

 - Over 500 green curricular and other resources curated by industry and higher education experts.